 What safeguards or remedies should be available in cases where publication is found to have been unwarranted?

 Not just published but revealed in WHOIS?
+Huh?
+I don’t understand this bullet point.
+Revealed is to a Requestor; published is to the Whois database.

 Should registrant be notified prior to publication?
-Will registrant have time to take action to protect home/business/noncommercial organization?
-Consider option for registrant to surrender domain rather than publication of contact data

-Consider protections in cases where publication of physical address could endanger someone’s safety
+Consider protections in cases where publication of physical address could endanger someone’s safety – Recommend expanding this bullet a little (per my original proposal) to include evaluation of organizational safety.
+E.g. expand to include: Consider protections in cases where publication of a physical address could endanger the safety of an organization or association.
+Examples here include: churches, synagogues and mosques in minority areas and political and dissent groups and their locations.

 Is publication of the registrant’s contact data in WHOIS a threshold issue for this WG or should it be left to the respective policies of the P/P service provider (as agreed to by the registrant)?